spring-cloud/spring-cloud-kubernetes/spring-cloud-kubernetes-examples/kubernetes-circuitbreaker-ribbon-example/readme.md

 ```

 As Ribbon will question the Kubernetes API to get, base on the `name-service` name, the list of IP Addresses assigned to the service as endpoints,
-you should see that you will get a reponse from one of the 2 pods running
+you should see that you will get a response from one of the 2 pods running

 ```
 kc get endpoints/name-service